AdrianD2002/Minesweeper/README.md

 A simple minesweeper website demonstration for our web development course.

 ## Installation and Usage
-This website demonstration can be tried with XAMPP running an Apache Server:
 1. If not done so already, [install XAMPP](https://www.apachefriends.org/)
 2. Locate your XAMPP install (typically C:/xampp/).
 3. Open the /htdocs/ folder and do either of the following: